Dashboard

 The Isolated Genius Problem

 Imagine a brilliant student taking an exam in a sealed room with no textbooks, notes, or internet access.
 Despite their intelligence, they can only work with what they've memorized.
-This perfectly describes how most Large Language Models operate today—powerful but isolated from the rich, real-time data that exists in your company's systems.
+This perfectly describes how most Large Language Models operate today; they're powerful but isolated from the rich, real-time data that exists in your company's systems.

 This isolation creates serious problems.
-When an AI assistant can't access your latest project documents, current database records, or updated policies, it either provides generic answers or worse—confidently incorrect information known as "hallucinations."
+When an AI assistant can't access your latest project documents, current database records, or updated policies, it either provides generic answers, or worse, confidently incorrect information known as "hallucinations."
+For example, Air Canada's chatbot famously invented a refund policy that didn't exist, resulting in legal consequences.
+A similar incident occurred in California, when two law firms were fined $31,000 by a judge because their case brief contained AI-generated references to legal citations that didn't actually exist.

 Why Context Matters More Than Raw Intelligence